 The truth is, none of us is one single story.
 We are as deep as the forest, with as many trees.
-Like many of us, I believed that I was a powerhouse, that anything was possible if I just kept going.
+Like many, I believed that anything was possible, if I just kept going.
 For a long while, this theory seemed to work.
 I lived the dream.
-When I was a touring singer/songwriter, I performed 300 gigs a year, travelling to places I could never have imagined.
-When I became a community artist, I helped thousands of others to realise their dreams.
-When I became a Creative Director, I had a cast of over 300 in each production.
+When I was a touring singer/songwriter, I performed 300 gigs a year, travelling to places I could never have imagined, playing alongside musicians who had been my icons, singing on the finest stages and performing at the biggest festivals.
+Then, when I became a community artist, I helped thousands of others to realise their dreams.
+As a Creative Director, I had a cast of over 300 in each production & founded the largest women's music festival in Europe, right here, at The National Botanic Garden of Wales.
 In hindsight, I pushed too hard and in response, without warning, my ears decided they could take no more.

 I will never forget the day that I came out of hospital wearing my hearing aids.
 I wept when I heard the birds sing, the sea roar, the wind in the leaves and most of all, the voices of my loved ones.
 It has been a very long road, but I realised that the most important thing, was being able to apply my creativity in ways that enabled me to continue making my contribution to the world.

-By allowing these changes to inform my work, I am now an Environmental Sound Artist, bringing outdoors, inside for older people by creating sound maps of their favourite walks.
+By allowing change to inform my work, I am now an Environmental Sound Artist, bringing outdoors, inside for older people by creating sound maps from the narratives of their favourite walks.
 Supported by The Arts Council of Wales National Lottery Good Causes, I have trained 4 other Sound Artists who are currently working with me at Sound Memories Dementia Friendly Radio, where I am the Director.
 My hearing impairments enable me to edit dementia friendly sound resources because many of the sound sensitivities experienced by those living with the condition, are similar to my own.
-My hearing impairments have become an integral part of who I am as an artist and as a human being.

 Being made an Honorary Member of the Top 100 Pioneering Women of all time by the Welsh Women's Equality Network, funded by the Welsh Gov.t for my contribution to the Arts,